-It means that if you are convicted of Fleeing or Eluding in Fort Walton Beach, the judge is required by law to convict you of a felony.
+It means that if you are convicted of Fleeing or Eluding, the judge is required by law to convict you of a felony.
 In a lot of first-time offense felony cases, Pretrial Diversion is allowed.
-Not so with Fleeing or Eluding.
-Same with withholding of adjudication.
-Normally, this is something a judge can do to resolve your case to keep you from being formally convicted of a felony.
+This is not the case with Fleeing or Eluding.
+Also, a lot of first offense felony cases allow the Judge to withhold adjudication.
+This is something a judge can do to resolve your case to keep you from being formally convicted of a felony.
 This option is not available with Fleeing or Eluding.

 This is particularly important if you are in the military.
 If you are convicted of this offense, your career in the Air Force or Army is over.
 They will not keep you with a felony conviction on your record.

 Defending Fleeing or Eluding Charges in Fort Walton Beach